All About How You Can Protect Your Business from a Zero-Day Attack

-Nowadays, every single organization relies on software and Internet services.
-This dependence brings along a certain degree of vulnerability.
-Today’s marketplace businesses are more likely to be disrupted by cybercriminals than real-world criminals.
-A zero day attack is especially intimidating, as it gives hackers a unique opportunity to bypass typical cybersecurity defenses.
-In this article, I will explain what exactly a zero-day attack is and how you can protect yourself and your organization against such threats.
+A zero-day attack is intimidating, as it gives hackers a unique opportunity to bypass typical cybersecurity defenses.
+In this article, I will explain what exactly a zero-day vulnerability is and how you can protect yourself and your organization against threats.

 A zero-day vulnerability is a vulnerability that has been publicly revealed but has not yet been patched by the developers and, as a result, can be exploited.